 Some of these vendors compete with us in more than one of the vendor categories described above, while others are primarily focused in a single category.
 In addition, competitors in one category have worked or are working with competitors in other categories to compete with us.
 A portion of our cash transfer revenues is derived from reloads to cards managed by companies that compete with us as program managers.
 We also face actual and potential competition from retail distributors or from other companies, such as PayPal and Visa that have decided or may in the future decide to compete, or compete more aggressively, in the prepaid financial services industry.
+Similarly, some of our tax preparation partners have developed or may seek to develop their own products and services that compete with our tax refund-related products and services.

 We also compete with businesses outside of the prepaid financial services industry, including traditional providers of financial services, such as banks that offer demand deposit accounts and card issuers that offer credit cards, private label retail cards and gift cards.
 In particular, our GoBank product is designed to compete directly with banks by providing products and services that they have traditionally provided.
 These and other competitors in the larger electronic payments industry are introducing new and innovative products and services, such as those involving radio frequency and proximity payment devices (such as contactless cards), e-commerce and mobile commerce, that compete with ours.
 We expect that this competition will continue as the prepaid financial services industry and the larger banking and electronic payments industry continues to rapidly evolve.
+We also expect to compete with businesses outside the traditional tax refund-related services industry in the future as new entrants seek to develop software solutions that may replace the need for our tax refund-related products and services.

 Many existing and potential competitors have longer operating histories and greater name recognition than we do.
 In addition, many of our existing and potential competitors are substantially larger than we are, may already have or could develop substantially greater financial and other resources than we have, may offer, develop or introduce a wider range of programs and services than we offer or may use more effective advertising and marketing strategies than we do to achieve broader brand recognition, customer awareness and retail penetration.
 We could experience increased price competition as we are facing increased competition with a greater number of offerings from existing competitors and new market entrants at the stores of many of our retail distributors.
 If this happens, we expect that the purchase and use of our products and services would decline in the near term and farther into the future.
-If price competition materially intensifies, we may have to increase the incentives that we offer to our retail distributors and decrease the prices of our products and services, any of which would likely adversely affect our operating results.
+If price competition materially intensifies, we may have to increase the incentives that we offer to our retail distributors and our tax preparation partners and decrease the prices of our products and services, any of which would likely adversely affect our operating results.

-Our long-term success depends on our ability to compete effectively against existing and potential competitors that seek to provide prepaid cards or other electronic payment products and services.
+Our long-term success depends on our ability to compete effectively against existing and potential competitors that seek to provide prepaid cards or other electronic payment products and services as well as tax refund-related products and services.
 If we fail to compete effectively against any of the foregoing threats, our revenues, operating results, prospects for future growth and overall business could be materially and adversely affected.